 \section{Introduction}

 Modern quadrotors are agile and can perform complex tasks in difficult-to-reach places.
-Quadrotor flight and manoeuvres are commonly controlled by proportional integral derivative (PID) control or model predictive control (MPC).
-Although these methods are adequate for setpoint or trajectory tracking, they fall short when it comes to more complicated manoeuvres that exceed the linearization range or require long prediction horizons.
-One of such manoeuvres is the landing on an inclined surface, which is relevant for applications like delivery, maintenance or surveillance.
-In order to facilitate a safe inclined landing, the final attitude of the quadrotor must match the slope of the landing platform.
+Quadrotor flight and maneuvers are commonly controlled by proportional integral derivative (PID) control or model predictive control (MPC).
+Although these methods are adequate for set-point or trajectory tracking, they fall short when it comes to more complicated maneuvers that exceed the linearization range or require long prediction horizons.
+One such maneuver is the landing on an inclined surface, which is relevant for applications like delivery, maintenance, or surveillance.
+To facilitate a safe inclined landing, the final attitude of the quadrotor must match the slope of the landing platform.
 The final state of the landing trajectory is not an equilibrium, which presents a challenge for the control design.
 Owing to the under-actuated nature of the system, the landing trajectory can be long and complex, with an initial motion away from the landing location.
 This complicates the use of standard control methods like MPC with a fixed prediction horizon and quadratic cost function.